-The Ledger Manager app is available for free on Chrome for Windows, Mac OS, Linux or Chrome OS.
+The Ledger Live app is available for free on Chrome for Windows, Mac OS, Linux or Chrome OS.
 It runs flawlessly with your Ledger device.

-All Ledger Apps are fully open source, so anyone can access the full source code to authenticate code paths and contribute to the development.
+All Ledger Apps are fully open source, so anyone can access the full source code to authenticate the code and contribute to the development.

-You can extend your Ledger Wallet features by installing new applications using the official Ledger App Store.
+You can extend your Ledger Wallet features by installing new applications using the official Ledger Live app.